t-data-h/tdh-mgr/README.md

 git init
 ```

-  The configuration can be fed to `tdh-gcp` Ansible for distributing to a
+  The configuration is then provided to **tdh-gcp** Ansible for distributing
-running cluster.
+to a running cluster.

 ## Running the Distribution